Hilary Rosen: Personal life

 Rosen met Elizabeth Birch in 1994.
 Birch was a lawyer for Apple and later became the executive director of the Human Rights Campaign.
 The couple adopted twins from Texas in 1999.
 They received some criticism from conservative groups who opposed LGBT adoption.
 The two separated in 2006.
+Rosen married her partner Megan Murphy in November 2024.

 Rosen has lived in Washington, D.C. since her studies at George Washington University.
 She is well-connected and has been called a "Washington insider".
-Al Gore and Greta van Susteren were among guests who attended her fiftieth birthday celebration.
+Al Gore and Greta van Susteren and Anderson Cooper were among guests who attended her fiftieth birthday celebration.

 In addition to being a Democratic strategist, Rosen has described herself as a "strong, progressive Democrat".
 She has been a longtime supporter of the Democratic Party and has hosted fundraisers for candidates, including Senator Barbara Boxer (D-CA).
 She has also been a longtime supporter of Hillary Clinton and supported President Joe Biden in the 2020 Democratic presidential primary race.
-She has made many personal financial contributions to politicians and groups such as the Gay & Lesbian Victory Fund and Kennedy for Senate 2000.
+Her stout advocacy for Biden led her to misquote and lecture former Ohio state senator Nina Turner about the meaning of Dr. Martin Luther King Jr.'s warning as to White moderates.
+She later apologized for her misstep.
+She has made many personal financial contributions to politicians and groups such as the LPACGay & Lesbian Victory Fund and Kennedy for Senate 2000.